Rozellida: History

-Formation of the Rozelida concept
+Formation of the Rozellida concept

 Rozellida were first detected as DNA sequences retrieved from a freshwater laboratory enclosure.
 Phylogenetic analysis of these sequences formed a unique terminal clade of then unknown affiliation provisionally called after the first clone in the clade: LKM11.

 The term "Rozellida" was coined in 2010, as it was found that the formally described genus Rozella, previously considered a chytrid, is rather close to LKM11 and other newly-discovered environmental DNA sequences.

 Additional members of the group were isolated in 2011 by a team led by Thomas Richards, from the Natural History Museum in London, and also an evolutionary geneticist at the University of Exeter, UK.
 The team used DNA techniques to disclose the existence of unknown genetic material dredged from the university pond.
 Once they had a few unknown sequences they fluorescently labeled small DNA sequences and let them bind to the matching DNA in the whole sample (fluorescence in situ hybridization).
 Under fluorescence microscopy, they could see that the possessor cells were ovoid in shape and 3–5 micrometres across.
 They then established that the Cryptomycota were present in other samples taken from further freshwater environments, soils and marine sediments.

 The common characteristic of the clade members known as of 2011 is that they lack the chitinous cell walls present in almost all previously discovered fungi (including microsporidia) and which are a major feature of the kingdom.
 Without the chitin the Cryptomycota can be phagotrophic parasites that feed by attaching to, engulfing, or living inside other cells.
 Most known fungi feed by osmotrophy—taking in nutrients from outside the cell.

 Despite their unconventional phagocytic feeding habits (typical fungi are osmotrophic), chitin has been observed in the inner layer of resting spores, and in immature resting spores for some species of Rozella, as indicated with calcofluor-white stain as well as the presence of a fungal-specific chitin synthase gene.